flegarjur/ai-resume-chatbot/README.md

 - Upload PDF documents and store them in a **Chroma vector database**.
 - Ask questions and receive context-aware answers using **Cohere LLM**.
 - Predefined suggestion questions for quick exploration.
-- Multilingual support (e.g., English and German).
+- UI Multilingual support (e.g., English and German).
 - Lightweight **Streamlit web app** interface.
 - REST API with **FastAPI** for programmatic access.
 - Profile header with image and optional external link.